© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Troed Rhiw Wen Prehistoric Standing Stone is a scheduled monument protected by Cadw under reference BR269.
 View the official record →

-Troed Rhiw Wen Prehistoric Standing Stone is a Bronze Age monolith located in Breconshire, Wales.
+Troed Rhiw Wen Prehistoric Standing Stone is a Neolithic or Bronze Age monolith located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR269.

 Troed Rhiw Wen Prehistoric Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Troed Rhiw Wen Prehistoric Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR269.